paymill/paymill-documentation/guides/paypal/transactions.html.md

 - **handling_costs:** Handling costs included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
 - **client_id:** A new transaction will create a new payment.
 If you specify a client, the new payment will be attachted to it.
 - **request_reusable_payment:** Set this to `1` if you want to ask the buyer at the same time for a billing agreement.
 This means you can reuse the resulting payment to do further transactions without the need of asking the buyer again for permisson.
-- **reusable_payment_description:** The set description appears at the checkout page when you request permission for a resuable payment.
+- **reusable_payment_description:** The description appears at the checkout page when you request permission for a resuable payment (max.
+127 characters).

 Please see our guide on [transactions](/guides/reference/transactions.html) for more details on transaction setup.